Player & Youth Development FAQ

 *Juniors will only receive discounted access in their specific community*

 How can my junior take a one-on-one lesson?

 One-on-one lessons are available to all juniors ages 8 years and older or enrolled in Spark II.
 Lessons can be scheduled at any time with the instructor of your choice.
 Lessons are $40 each or $150 for a four-lesson bundle.

 To schedule the lesson, visit this page here.

 What is a Game Day?

-A Game Day is a free on course playing opportunity for members of the instruction program.
-Games are organized by age, with Spark playing 4 holes, Ignition playing 6, and Fire and High School playing 9.
+Game Days are organized by age, with Spark playing 4 holes, Ignition playing 6, and Fire playing 9.

-Do juniors need experience to play in Game Day?
+Do juniors need prior playing experience to participate in Game Days?

-No experience is needed to participate.
-Each week coaches and volunteers will be out on the course with juniors to assist them in any way possible.
+No experience is needed.
+Each week coaches, staff and volunteers will be out on the course with juniors to assist them in any way possible.